-Product bundles are several individual goods or services that are sold to consumers as one combined package.
-An example of a product bundle would be a beach kit that includes sunscreen, sand toys, flip flops and towels as one item.
+Product bundling is the term for several individual goods or services sold to consumers as a combined package.
+An example of a product bundle is a beach kit that includes sunscreen, sand toys, flip flops, and towels as one item.

-With this in mind, we see that the secret sauce to product bundling would be to find the right mix for your bundle package or to use mixed bundling.
-In order to understand how to find the right mix, it’s important to first know about customer value perception.
+With these numbers in mind, it’s clear the secret sauce to product bundling is finding the right mix for your bundled package, or to implement mixed bundling.
+But in order to find the right mix, you first need to know about customer value perception.

 Which Products Can Be Bundled?